Enable mobile app authentication with Azure Multi-Factor Authentication Server

 If the website that Mobile App Web Service was installed under has not already been bound with a publicly signed certificate, install the certificate on the server, open IIS Manager, and bind the certificate to the website.

 - Open a web browser from any computer and navigate to the URL where Mobile App Web Service was installed (Example: https://mfa.contoso.com/MultiFactorAuthMobileAppWebService).
 Ensure that no certificate warnings or errors are displayed.

 - For more information on the methods available in the web services SDK, see the MFA server help file.

 - Now that the mobile app web service is installed, you need to configure the Azure Multi-Factor Authentication Server to work with the portal.

 Configure the mobile app settings in the Azure Multi-Factor Authentication Server

 - In the Multi-Factor Authentication Server console, click the User Portal icon.
 If users are allowed to control their authentication methods, check Mobile App on the Settings tab, under Allow users to select method.
 Without this feature enabled, end users are required to contact your Help Desk to complete activation for the Mobile App.

 - Check the Allow users to activate Mobile App box.

 - Click the Mobile App icon.

-- Enter the URL being used with the virtual directory that was created when installing MultiFactorAuthenticationMobileAppWebServiceSetup64 (Example: https://mfa.contoso.com/MultiFactorAuthMobileAppWebService/) in the field Mobile App Web Service URL:.
+- If you are using v8.0 or higher, skip the following step: Enter the URL being used with the virtual directory that was created when installing MultiFactorAuthenticationMobileAppWebServiceSetup64 (Example: https://mfa.contoso.com/MultiFactorAuthMobileAppWebService/) in the field Mobile App Web Service URL:.

 - Populate the Account name field with the company or organization name to display in the mobile application for this account.